tig/winprint/docs/users-guide.md

   "printPageBounds": false
 ```

-To help daignose why content may be rendering incorrectly, set `diagnostics` to `true` in any `contentSettings` section.
+To help diagnose why content may be rendering incorrectly, set `diagnostics` to `true` in any `contentSettings` section.
 This will cause the Content Type Engine to print/display diagnostic rules.

 ```json
       "contentSettings": {